Dil Diyaan Gallaan

 Dil Diyaan Gallaan also known as Dil Diyaan Gallaan – Dil Ki Baatein is an Indian television drama series that premiered from 12 December 2022 to 24 October 2023 on Sony SAB, and is digitally available on SonyLIV.
 Produced by Rashmi Sharma Telefilms, it starred Kaveri Priyam, Paras Arora and Devoleena Bhattacharjee.

 Overview

-The show revolves around a Sikh Family, Brar Family from a small village Lonapind in Punjab.The show covers the conflict between the families which has reached the third generation, who now tries to reunite the family.
+The show revolves around a rural Punjabi Sikh Family, Brar Family from a small district Hoshiarpur in Punjab.The show covers the conflict between the families which has reached the third generation, who now tries to reunite the family.
 Amrita Brar, the elder granddaughter of the family, who wished to unite their estranged family members accidentally arrived to her native house, from United States that started a series of crest and troughs faced by the family members.
 The story also covers the love triangle between Amrita, Veer— the adopted son of the house and Riya, the younger granddaughter of the house.
 After innumerous efforts made by Amrita, the family came under one roof.
 But, Amrita soon dies after giving birth to her and Veer's daughter— Alia.
 The show takes a leap of 10 years following the story of fourth generation.